HURG-IIDX/ITG-Noteskins/README.md

 Bright and Night are graphical overhauls of Peter Lawrence A.K.A.
 Megasphere's "Ionic" Noteskin.
 You can find his noteskins here: https://github.com/Pete-Lawrence/Peters-Noteskins

-The DDR variations (cel/dev cel/bright/night) are all edits of Schneider's Calssic DDR Noteskins.
+The DDR variations (cel/dev cel/bright/night) are all edits of Schneider's Classic DDR Noteskins.
 You can find the originals here: https://github.com/SchneiderAFX/Schneiders-Classic-DDR-Noteskins

 ---------- License ----------